joseOlivares/jl-streaming/readme.md

-# POC Viode Streaming with nodejs, SocketIO and Ionic App
+# POC Video Streaming with nodejs, SocketIO and Ionic App